 Hotter, drier summers may result in several significant impacts for the Portland area.
-Higher temperatures lead to increased surface water temperatures, reduced flows in rivers and streams and negative impacts on aquatic habitats and the fish and wildlife they support.
+Higher temperatures lead to increased surface water temperatures, reduced flows in rivers and streams, and negative impacts on aquatic habitats and the fish and wildlife they support.
 Higher temperatures also result in increased air pollution, such as ground-level ozone and pollen counts, exacerbating Portland's already high incidence of respiratory illnesses and allergies.
+Increased summer temperatures will result in increased energy use for air conditioning.

-At the same time, warmer winters will reduce the need to heat buildings, reducing energy use, especially for homes.
-This benefit will be at least partially offset by increased energy use for air conditioning in the summer.
 Hotter, drier summers also mean an increased potential, over time, of wildfire in the urban forest, natural parks and open-space areas within Portland's urban environment.
 Such fires often have significant detrimental impacts on air quality and human health, and can damage or destroy public and private property.
 In addition, hotter, drier summers may negatively affect urban forest health, increasing major forest pest damage and mortality of plant and tree species now common to the area.
 Hotter, drier summers may also create large-scale vegetation losses, negatively impact upland habitats and the wildlife they support, and reduce the effectiveness of green infrastructure services.

-Increased heat-related illnesses and death during heat waves are of particular concern, especially for vulnerable populations such as older adults and low-income residents.
+Increased heat-related illnesses and death during heat waves are of particular concern, especially for populations most vulnerable to heat such as older adults and low-income residents.
 Transportation infrastructure may also be impacted during heat waves as a result of issues with bridge expansion joints, pavement integrity and the possible warping of light-rail tracks.